Section 9. Living in the Residence Halls

 9.12.
 Solicitation in the Halls: Because residence halls are living communities, students living on campus should be free from the pressures of door-to-door solicitations, sales, or distribution by any member of the community or any other individual or on behalf of any business or organization.
 All salespersons or solicitors must have explicit permission from the Department of Community Living or from another Student Affairs department.
 Students may not use their rooms for the purpose of operating a business (see Section 14.).

 9.14.
 Pets: For the health and safety of all residents, ﬁsh are the only pets permitted in the residence halls.
-Fish tanks may have a maximum capacity of ten gallons of water (see Section 2.7. regarding exceptions for guide, assistance, and service animals).
+Fish tanks may have a maximum capacity of 10 gallons of water (see Section 2.16 regarding exceptions for guide, assistance and service animals).
 No other animals are permitted in the residence halls for any period of time.
+Mistreatment, abuse, or abandonment of animals is a violation of University policy and may impact a student's housing eligibility/ status.

 9.15.
 Residential Safety Restrictions: Students must comply with safety and security guidelines.
 Some personal items and actions may be considered unsafe and may be restricted or prohibited.
 To protect the safety of all residents, expectations around items permitted/not permitted in the residence halls will apply to all persons residing in or visiting residence halls.
 An up-to-date and detailed list of these items and expectations can be found on the DCL website.